rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/Picture1.png)

-### Cisco Catalyst 9800 Series Wireless Controller
+## Cisco Catalyst 9800 Series Wireless Controller

 The Catalyst 9800 is the new generation Wireless Controller by Cisco that you can deploy either On-Prem or Private/Public cloud.
-In this type of setup you have various features like telemetry, High Availability, programmability and more.
+With this type of setup you have various features like telemetry, High Availability, programmability and more.

 In this section we will cover the basic setup of a Wireless controller and a 916X Access Point when deployed in Private Cloud Controller.

-## Day 0 configuration
+### Day 0 configuration

 Let's start by the deployment of the C9800 WLC.
 Follow the next steps: